-On February 12, 2013, a EURIBOR-related class action was filed against the Company, BPLC, BBPLC and other EURIBOR panel banks.
+In February 2013, a EURIBOR-related class action was filed against BPLC, BBPLC, the Company and other EURIBOR panel banks.
 The plaintiffs assert antitrust, CEA, RICO, and unjust enrichment claims.
 In particular, BBPLC is alleged to have conspired with other EURIBOR panel banks to manipulate EURIBOR.
-The lawsuit is brought on behalf of purchasers and sellers of NYSE LIFFE EURIBOR futures contracts, purchasers of Euro currency-related futures contracts and purchasers of other derivative contracts (such as interest rate swaps and forward rate agreements that are linked to EURIBOR) during the period June 1, 2005 through March 31, 2011.
+The lawsuit is brought on behalf of purchasers and sellers of NYSE Liffe EURIBOR futures contracts, purchasers of Euro currency-related futures contracts and purchasers of other derivative contracts (such as interest rate swaps and forward rate agreements that are linked to EURIBOR) during the period June 1, 2005 through March 31, 2011.
+All proceedings have been stayed through at least May 12, 2015.

 In addition, BBPLC has been granted conditional leniency from the DOJ-AD in connection with potential US antitrust law violations with respect to financial instruments that reference EURIBOR.
-As a result of that grant of conditional leniency, BBPLC is eligible for (i) a limit on liability to actual rather than treble damages if damages were to be awarded in any civil antitrust action under US antitrust law based on conduct covered by the conditional leniency and (ii) relief from potential joint-and-several liability in connection with such civil antitrust action, subject to BBPLC satisfying the DOJ-AD and the court presiding over the civil litigation of fulfillment of its cooperation obligations.
+As a result of that grant of conditional leniency, BBPLC is eligible for (1) a limit on liability to actual rather than treble damages if damages were to be awarded in any civil antitrust action under US antitrust law based on conduct covered by the conditional leniency and (2) relief from potential joint-and-several liability in connection with such civil antitrust action, subject to BBPLC satisfying the DOJ-AD and the court presiding over the civil litigation of fulfillment of its cooperation obligations.